homewise-solutions-inc/developer-guides/product_table/archive/embed_1.15.md

 * `lenderName` - Provide a list of lender codes to filter the results by.
 Your Homewise contact will provide this list to you.
 * `style` - How to render the layout.
 Supports HTML table style or a modern card layout.
 * `accreditation` - Show or hide accreditation to Homewise (=logo) per search result.
-* `productName` - Show or hide the associated product name.
-  * :warning: There may be multiple products from the same lender with identical rates.
-Displaying the product name helps users distinguish between them and choose the one that best suits their needs.
-Keep this in mind if you consider hiding the product name.

 #### Example
 ```html